The 5 Best Ski Resorts For Groups

 - Activities - the skiing is great but there needs to be a little more to do, especially where kids are involved but who doesn't love a bit of tobogganing or a fire and ice show

 - Après/nightlife - this invariably pops up, it's not always about jager bombs and table dancing, it can just be great places to chill out together, a decent game of nails or a bit of live music to look forward to

 - Scenery - there's nothing that sets a holiday off on the right tone more than rocking up to a beautiful ski resort, instant smile machine, you can't underestimate it

 We know each group of friends, families and colleagues are different so below we look at the best ski resorts for different groups.
 There are very few 'one-size-fits-all' ski resorts out there, so where you pick massively depends on your preferences.

-Our top five resorts for group and family ski holidays:
+Our top four resorts for group and family ski holidays:

 Meribel group skiing

 Chances are you've probably heard of Meribel or even been there.
 Famed for its chalet-style buildings amongst the trees and an après ski scene to be proud of.
 A firm British favourite, its hard to beat as a group ski destination, in the heart of the largest linked ski area in the world (600km of skiing) you have cruisy skiing over in Courchevel and high altitude adrenaline up in Val Thorens but there's more than enough in Meribel itself.
 This could be the resort that has it all.

 - Undoubtedly the prettiest resort in the three valleys with peaked wooden roofs interrupting the conifers and mountain views